cedricss/server-monitor/Tutorial-Part-1.md

 ## Bootstrap theme ##

-We want to use the default <a href="http://twitter.github.com/bootstrap/">bootstrap css theme</a> provided by Tweeter.
+We want to use the default <a href="http://twitter.github.com/bootstrap/">bootstrap css theme</a> provided by Twitter.
 We just have to import the theme at the beginning of our file.
 We also import the glyphicons and the responsive css so the application can work well on different display sizes:

     import stdlib.themes.bootstrap.css
     import stdlib.themes.bootstrap.icons